Conservation Crew Member - Summer 2023

 - Work effectively as a member of a team, despite potentially stressful and difficult conditions.
 This may require problem solving on an interpersonal or group level as well as a willingness to accept differences

-- Contribute to a safe learning environment; no harassment.
+- Contribute to a safe learning environment; no harassment of others will be tolerated for any reason.

 - Willingness and ability to complete all aspects of the program including conservation projects, education, training, and national service.
 Members must commit to participating in all crew/team activities, including service days in local communities where applicable.